StefhinaGeorge/portfolio/content/about.md

 {{< figure class="avatar" src="/avatar.jpg" alt="avatar">}}

 ## About Me

-I'm a student pursuing my B Tech in Computer Science & Engineering.
+I'm a student currently pursuing my B Tech in Computer Science & Engineering.
+My primary goal and inspiration for my studies is Data Science and Machine Learning.
+I'm also very passionate about Web Development and IoT.
+I'm self-motivated, and constantly experimenting with new technologies.
+I strive to better myself as a Data Scientist.

 ## Experience